houseofstake/house-of-stake-contracts/API.md

 /// Requires 1 yoctoNEAR attached
 ///
 /// Transfers the given amount to the given receiver account ID.
-/// This requires transfers to be enabled within the voting contract.
 #[payable]
 pub fn transfer(&mut self, amount: NearToken, receiver_id: AccountId) -> Promise;